 All that remained in the path to become a lawyer was Wright’s admission to the bar.
-However, New Jersey’s legal system wasn’t through with him yet, and did everything in its power to prevent Wright from ever practicing law.
+However, New Jersey’s legal system wasn’t through with him yet, and did everything in its power to prevent Isaac Wright Jr. from ever practicing law.

-For the next nine years, Wright was subjected to an ongoing investigation from the bar’s Committee on Character.
-The purpose of the committee is to simply determine the fitness of each candidate to practice law in New Jersey.
-And in their investigation, there is virtually no limit on what information this committee can collect as potential barriers to a person becoming a lawyer.
+For the next 9 years, the state bar’s Committee on Character investigated Wright’s life.
+The purpose of the committee is to determine the fitness of each candidate to practice law in New Jersey.
+And in their investigation, there is virtually no limit on what information the committee can collect as potential barriers to a person becoming a lawyer.

-Section 201:3 in the Committee on Character’s regulations stipulate that committee members can request documentation from candidate’s “named references, current or former employers, Federal and State regulators or agencies, law enforcement agencies, educational institutions, financial institutions, or medical personnel.”
+For example, Section 201:3 in the Committee on Character’s regulations stipulates that committee members can request documentation from candidate’s “named references, current or former employers, Federal and State regulators or agencies, law enforcement agencies, educational institutions, financial institutions, or medical personnel.”
 If the candidate refuses to cooperate, the committee has the power to deny their admittance to the state bar:

 For nearly a decade, virtually every aspect of Wright’s life was subject to investigation by the state as the committee combed through Wright’s background and personal history.
-It eventually took an intervention from the state’s highest court to end the delay.
-Wright was finally admitted to the bar by none other the New Jersey Supreme Court in 2017.
+It eventually took an intervention from the state’s highest court to end the overreach.
+Isaac Wright Jr. was finally admitted to the bar by none other than the New Jersey Supreme Court in 2017.

 “I went to law school for one reason and one reason only,” Wright says.
 “To slay giants for a price.
 And if the giant is big enough and the cause is important enough, I’ll do it for free, especially when it involves helping those who cannot help themselves.”

-Isaac Wright, Jr. had to teach himself law and strategize his own legal defense from a prison cell to finally, finally, prove his innocence.
-How many other wrong convicted men and women are sitting in their cells right now, unlawfully condemned in system where police misconduct and corruption reign?
+But how many other wrongly convicted men and women across the U.S. are sitting in their cells right now, unlawfully condemned in a system where police misconduct and corruption reign?